ordinaryDamian/UdOS/README.md

 # UdOS
 UdOS semestral work

-The goal of this project is to create a easy instalation and distribution of the scripts
+The goal of this project is to create a easy installation and distribution of the scripts

-Packages needed for this install are: git $EDITOR
+The packages needed for this installation are git and your chosen console-based editor ($EDITOR)

 $EDITOR = any console based editor like: nano, vim, neovim, micro, ...

-## Pre-Instalation
+## Pre-installation
-For this install you will need git and your editor of choice since for full experience you will need to change couple of configuration files, everything will be detailed bellow.
+For this install you will need git and your editor of choice as you will need to modify several configuration files for the full experience, everything will be detailed bellow.

 ### plymouth.sh
 Plymouth is an application which provides a graphical boot experience for Linux.